coldkillerr/Coursera-Git-And-Github/pull-requests.md

 that's used in GitHub to track issues and pull requests.
 We can use this `identifying number` to access this pull request anytime we need it.

+<h2> Updating an Existing Workflow </h2>

+When we send a `pull request`, it's pretty common to receive some `comments` from the `project maintainers` asking for some improvements.
+The improvement could be to add `documentation` or tests, or maybe we need to make sure that change works for all cases or that it follows the project style `guidelines`.